onzfonz/comp227/src/content/2/en/part2b.md

 tasks.filter(task => task.important === true)
 ```

-The comparison operator is redundant, since the value of `task.important` is either `true` or `false`, which means that we can simply write:
+The comparison operator is redundant, since the value of `task.important` is either `true` or `false`, which means that we can should instead write:

 ```js
 tasks.filter(task => task.important)